emberjs/rfcs/text/0938-strict-es-module-support.md

  - `importSync` from `'@embroider/macros'` continues to work but it no longer guarantees lazy-evaluation (since lazy-and-synchronous is impossible under strict ES modules).
  - the new special imports `#ember-compat-modules` and `#ember-compat-test-modules` become available (see below).
  - loading component templates via `<script type="text/x-handlebars">` in your HTML is no longer allowed. (**Oh yes, that is still a thing**.)
+ - [top-level await](https://github.com/tc39/proposal-top-level-await) becomes available to all app and addon code

 ### New Feature: #ember-compat-modules